Storm Dave in context: How the storm unfolded

 By Easter Monday, a ridge of high pressure following the storm brought a drier and more settled day for many parts of the UK.
 After a chilly start, most areas saw some sunny spells, marking a clear improvement following the passage of Storm Dave.

-You can find the latest forecast on our website, on YouTube, by following us on X and Facebook, as well as on our mobile app which is available for iPhone from the App store and for Android from the Google Play store.
+Keep up to date with weather warnings, and you can find the latest forecast on our website, on YouTube, by following us on X and Facebook, as well as on our mobile app which is available for iPhone from the App store and for Android from the Google Play store.

 About this blog